Wandsworth Local Fund

 The Wandsworth Local Fund (WLF) is the neighbourhood portion of the Community Infrastructure Levy (CIL).

-Over 500 individuals and organisations responded to our 2014 consultation on how WLF money should be spent, with the following borough-wide priorities being identified:
+Over 400 individuals and organisations responded to our consultation in June 2018 on how WLF money should be spent, with the following borough-wide priorities being identified:

 Wandsworth Local Fund Neighbourhoods

 See the funds available in the Wandsworth neighbourhood areas.
 These have been rounded to the nearest £10,000:

 - Balham (temporarily currently closed to applications due to insufficient funds)